blahblahblah-/goodservice-v2/README.md

 ### In the middle: An API

 The React front end is fed by an API that Rails serves.
-The routes are specified in the `/app/controllers` directory.
+The routes are specified in the `/app/controllers/api` directory.
 Specifically, dynamically-generated routes are specified in `/config/routes.rb`.
-The `/api/routes` route is probably most interesting as it drives the main React app.
+There are only 2 endpoints for now, and they're both in the Api::RoutesController class, which serve the data as `/api/routes`

 ## Other resources